IMMM-SFA/xu_etal_2022_sdata/README.md

 the compiled hourly heat emission and energy consumption data in the following format.
 The "annual_2018.csv" holds data at the 12x12km grid level.
 The "annual_2018_finer_01.csv" through "annual_2018_finer_12.csv" holds the data at the 450m x 450m level.
 Each data file corresponds to a month.
-The ""
+The "annual_2018_tract.csv" holds the hourly heat energy data at census tract level.
+The files with "2016" in the file names corresponds to 2016 energy and heat emission data.

 | Column name | Column definition |
 |-------------|-------------------|